 I read a great book on money a few years ago.
 It has a terrible title!
-How to Make One Hell of a Profit and Still Get to Heaven by John DeMartini has some really great exercises that really helped me changing my mindset around money.
+How to Make One Hell of a Profit and Still Get to Heaven by John DeMartini has some really great exercises that really helped me change my mindset around money.

 One exercise is to start carrying a large amount of money in your pocket in order to experience what it would be like if you were already generating more financial abundance.